 1. Portfolio – a Portfolio is to be submitted for all Teaching Qualifications, more detailed descriptions of specific requirements can be found in the syllabus/technique book for the genre concerned.
 However a basic summary for all dance genres is CV, brief history of the chosen dance genre, warm up/cool down routines (appropriate to the genre/level of the class it would be used for), lesson plans, description of the dances submitted by video evidence, child protection, health & safety (in relation to dance classes).

-2. Video Evidence – video evidence should be submitted electronically and contain your demonstration element.
-Given the current Covid 19 situation, for partner genres, the demonstration will be solo in line with current government advice regarding social distancing unless your dance partner is a member of your household.
+2. Video Evidence – video evidence should be submitted electronically, HERE, and contain your demonstration element.
 More detailed information regarding the demonstration requirements for each genre can be found in the relevant syllabus.

 Following receipt of your application, fee & video evidence an assessor will be assigned by UKAdance and a date will be mutually agreed when the one to one session can take place.